 Of course, it was impossible for any man or created spirit to know the dreams of another.
 But God revealed both the dream and its meaning to the prophet Daniel, declaring God’s superiority in the spirit world and laying out His plan for the future of mankind.
 Daniel was hurriedly taken before the king to share this information.

-After this, a stone was cut out without human hands and struck the image on its feet, breaking it in pieces.
+After this in the dream, a stone was cut out without human hands and struck the image on its feet, breaking it in pieces.
 All the earthly empires were blown away as chaff as this stone became a mountain which filled the whole earth.
-It represents the eternal Kingdom of Jesus Christ, which will encompass the earth, and will never be destroyed or replaced by another.
+This represents the eternal Kingdom of Jesus Christ, which will fill and encompass the earth, never to be destroyed or replaced by another.

-As King Solomon’s Psalm 72 prophesy foretells, Messiah Jesus will return and set up His eternal kingdom over all peoples.
-It will be the final great kingdom of human history, bringing justice and peace to all who believe and choose to follow their King, made cleansed and righteous by His loving sacrifice, through faith, alive with Him forever.
+As King Solomon’s Psalm 72 prophesy foretells, Messiah Jesus will one day return and set up His eternal kingdom over all peoples.
+It will bring justice and peace to all who believe and choose to follow their King, made cleansed and righteous by His loving sacrifice, through faith, alive with Him forever.